WICG/fenced-frame/explainer/fenced_frame_config.md

 # Introduction

 For use cases involving APIs that access cross-site data, we need to be able to load a fenced frame with content determined by the API without revealing information about the content to the embedding context.
-For example, with interest-based ads in [FLEDGE](https://github.com/WICG/turtledove), the winning ad that's returned from the auction auction depends on the user's cross-site interest group data, which we don't want to expose to the site that calls the auction.
+For example, with interest-based ads in [FLEDGE](https://github.com/WICG/turtledove), the winning ad that's returned from the auction depends on the user's cross-site interest group data, which we don't want to expose to the site that calls the auction.
 This document proposes a web-platform way of loading content into a fenced frame using an opaque object.

 # Proposed solution